 Mortgage Broker Industry Requirements

-The requirements now to become a broker, be able to become accredited with lending institutions to sell their products and to join the FBAA / MFAA include completion of the FNS40815 Certificate IV in Finance and Mortgage Broking.
+The requirements to now become a broker, be able to become accredited with lending institutions to sell their products, and to join the FBAA / MFAA include completion of the FNS40815 Certificate IV in Finance and Mortgage Broking.
 Even experienced brokers are required to have a Certificate IV if they are to join the association.
 (See the How to become a broker Starters page for further details).
-As of January 2013, All brokers wishing to join the MFAA also are required to obtain a Diploma in Financial and Mortgage Broking Management in the first year of membership.
+As of January 2013, all brokers wishing to join the MFAA also are required to obtain a Diploma in Finance and Mortgage Broking Management in the first year of membership.

 What are the requirements needed to be a Mortgage Broker?